dhermes/ncaa-bracket-scenarios/README.md

    `brackets_html/012345.json` where `012345` is a stand-in for the entry ID (which is unique for each year).

+   The correctness of this parser can be checked by running `python check_parse_brackets.py --entry-id=012345`.

 ## Install Instructions

 pip install --upgrade selenium